Saturday 6 April 2024

 I have not managed to post at all on this website since before Xmas.
 Life has got away from me a little bit with my parents who are unwell and family.

 I hopefully have some blue water for a few months and can refocus on this project.
-The "state of play" is that it is turn 1 of August 186.
+The "state of play" is that it is turn 1 of August 1861.
 I am off on holiday to Mull with my wife and a few friends in the first week of May.
-A great target would be to get the first big battle done by then or have it read to be completed on my return.
+A great target would be to get the first big battle done by then or have it ready to be soon after my return.

 I have now purchased 6 of the cheap plastic fold down tables.
 I do have a silver wedding anniversary next year coming up so hopefully they won't go to waste as bars or buffet tables if we had some sort of celebration here.
 Another huge order of roads, creeks and hills from my basic scenery supplier of choice S&S in the UK have arrived.
 They are superb and will do me a lifetime at all scales up to 15 mmm.
 I have also purchased a large amount of foam board for creating contours under my printed terrain cloths.